Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 char* a = malloc(0x20);
 ```

-(this chunk is allocated at whatever aaaaaaaa is as a numerical address)
+Since the count is 0 (for this tcache bin), malloc does not bother to use the tcache at all.

-tcache_entry = ?
+tcache_entry = aaaaaaaa
+count: 0

 Heap:

 ```
 ...
 flag
 0
 aaaaaaaa